 I've been surcharged and don't agree

-If you receive a notice and believe there are exceptional circumstances which prevented you from paying the amount owed before the deadline, you should write to the Comptroller of Taxes immediately.
+If you receive a notice and believe there are exceptional circumstances which prevented you from paying the amount owed before the deadline, you should write to Revenue Jersey immediately.

 Examples of circumstances which have not been regarded as exceptional include: